denten/denten.github.io/_includes/CV/05-projects.md

 *For a curated portfolio of projects, awards, and press coverage please visit [xpmethod.plaintext.in/impact](https://xpmethod.plaintext.in/impact.html).*

-## H. Honors, Prizes, and Fellowships
+## Honors, Prizes, and Fellowships

 - Computational Narratology Research Fellowship and residency at the Institute for Communication and Culture, with the Unearned Wealth research group at Aarhus University,